 Delia radicum

 The cabbage root fly, Delia radicum L. (Diptera: Anthomyiidae) is an important pest of brassicaceous vegetables.
-Larvae (< 24 h since hatching) of D. radicum were obtained from the insect-rearing unit of the Laboratory of Entomology, Wageningen University & Research.
-They had been fed on rutabaga (Brassica napus) until pupation.
+This insect species was reared by the insect rearing team of the Laboratory of Entomology, Wageningen University & Research.
+The larvae of this colony were fed on rutabaga (Brassica napus) until pupation.
 Adults were kept in gauze cages and fed on a mixture of sugar, milk powder, yeast and honey.
 Water was provided in cotton wool.
 The insect colony was maintained in a climate cabinet (22 ± 1 °C, 50-70 % RH).
+For experiments, we obtained young larvae (< 24 h since hatching).

 Plutella xylostella

-The diamondback moth (DBM), Plutella xylostella L. (Lepidoptera: Plutellidae) is one of the most destructive insect herbivores of cruciferous plants worldwide (Wei et al., 2013).
-Neonate larvae of DBM were obtained from the insect rearing unit of the Laboratory of Entomology, Wageningen University & Research, where they were fed on Brussels sprouts plants (Brassica oleracea variety gemmifera cultivar Cyrus) in greenhouse conditions (22 ± 3 °C, 50-70 % RH).
+The diamondback moth (DBM), Plutella xylostella L. (Lepidoptera: Plutellidae), is one of the most destructive insect herbivores of cruciferous plants worldwide (Wei et al., 2013).
+Neonate larvae of DBM were supplied by the insect rearing team of the Laboratory of Entomology, Wageningen University & Research, where they were fed on Brussels sprouts plants (Brassica oleracea variety gemmifera cultivar Cyrus) in greenhouse conditions (22 ± 3 °C, 50-70 % RH).

 Field mustard (Brassica rapa) seeds and germination

 Field mustard (Brassica rapa L., Brassicaceae) is an annual or biennial herb (Ilyas et al., 2022).
-Brassica rapa seeds originated from a natural population and were kindly provided by Dr. Erik Poelman (Laboratory of Entomology, Wageningen University).
-Before sowing, the seeds were stratified by maintaining them in moist filter paper at 4 °C for 7 days to break seed dormancy.
+Brassica rapa seeds originated from a natural population and were kindly provided by Dr. Erik Poelman (Laboratory of Entomology, Wageningen University & Research).
+Before sowing, the seeds were stratified by maintaining them on moist filter paper at 4 °C for 7 days to break seed dormancy.
 Seeds were germinated using unamended soil in the greenhouse (22 ± 3 °C, 60 ± 2 % RH).
 In this study, seeds germinated in unamended soil (NoFrass) had a high germination rate (> 90%), whereas those sown directly into the frass-amended soil had a slightly lower germination rate, but there were no significant differences among the trials (χ2 = 2.97; df = 3; p = 0.3961; Table S1).

 Plant growth performance in soil amended with raw frass

-At the emergence of the first true leaf (7 days old), seedlings were transplanted individually into amended and unamended soil in 1 L plastic pots placed individually in round saucers (16 cm wide, 1.8 cm deep).
+At the emergence of the first true leaf (7-day-old plants), seedlings were transplanted individually into amended and unamended soil in 1 L plastic pots placed individually in round saucers (16 cm wide, 1.8 cm deep).
 Plants were randomly assigned to the two soil amendments (BSFF and MWF) in 30 replicate pots placed on a table in a greenhouse compartment.
-Plants were watered twice per week (and three times per week from week 3 since germination) by filling the saucer until the top soil became moist.
+The first two weeks since germination plants were watered twice per week, from the third week onwards three times per week, by filling the saucer until the top soil became moist.
 Weeds in experimental pots were manually removed.
 This experiment was repeated after four weeks following the same procedure.
 At 21 days after seed germination, plant growth measurements included a leaf count to record the number of leaves per plant, and the width (cm) of the second most mature true leaf (leaf formed after seedling transplant) measured at the broadest point of the leaf.
 The same measurements were repeated at 28, 35 and 42 days since germination.
 Every week, the next mature true leaf was measured until the onset of plant bolting (development of flowering stems).
-From this point, plants were monitored daily and the number of days until the first flower to emerge was recorded as the time until flowering.
+From this point onwards, plants were monitored daily and the number of days until the first flower emerged was recorded as the time until flowering.

 Assessment of plant resistance to insect herbivory